thashiznit2003/AutoEncoder/linux-video-encoder/README.md

 2. **Docker Hub (public image, no MakeMKV)**
    - Public beta image that excludes MakeMKV.
    - See `dockerhub/README.md`.

+Why two paths?
+MakeMKV has a proprietary license that does **not** allow redistribution.
+A public Docker Hub image that includes MakeMKV could violate that license.
+To keep things legal and still support ripping:
+- The **public Docker Hub image** excludes MakeMKV (safe to distribute).
+- Users who want MakeMKV must **download it themselves** and build locally (legal).

 ### Portainer Host Setup (Local/MakeMKV)